-Learn how to make coriander powder (ground coriander) from whole coriander seeds with your spice grinder!
-Read through this informative guide to discover how to roast, grind, buy and store this floral spice.
+Learn how to make coriander powder (ground coriander or dhaniya powder) from whole coriander seeds using your spice grinder in minutes!
+Read through this informative guide on how to buy, roast, grind, and store it.
+This post also lists common substitutes for this floral spice.

 Ground coriander, or coriander powder, is a must-have in my kitchen!
 I use it extensively in a variety of dishes across cuisines.